Agent-Sesame/03_getting_and_cleaning_data/README.md

 Follow these steps to evaluate my script:

 <b>Step 0:</b> Download course project data and unzip.
 After unzipping do not
-        modifiy, move, rename, or delete any element of the unzipped directory structure.
+        modify, move, rename, or delete any element of the unzipped directory structure.
 Do not modify, move, rename, or delete any unzipped files.
 If you have not already downloaded the course project zip file, copy and paste the following lines into the R console: